Morkrom/googlyeyes/README.md

 ## Life is short

 Spread cheer and stereoscopic anthropomorphism in all screen orientations.
-Demonstrate the power of Apple's abstractions provided by UIKit, CALayer, and CoreMotion to your mobile team.
+Demonstrate the power of Apple's abstractions provided by UIKit, CALayer, and CoreMotion to your organization!

 ## Usage